benz0li/mojo-dev-container/README.md

 The Mojo dev container is not intended for work on this repository, but rather for [Mojo standard library development](https://github.com/modular/modular/blob/main/mojo/stdlib/docs/development.md).

-Everything is pre-installed – no Magic required.
+Everything is pre-installed – no Pixi required.
 Just execute a task's shell command in the terminal:

 * build: `./stdlib/scripts/build-stdlib.sh`
 * tests: `./stdlib/scripts/run-tests.sh`